Dialog: Function-Block: Math (with Calculator)

 To open the Math FB dialog:

-1.Double-click the Math FB in the graphic-area
+1.Double-click the Math FB in the graphics-area

 OR